COLLECTION SCHEDULE AND GUIDELINES

 After collection, recyclables are taken and processed at one of Rumpke's Materials Recovery Facilities (MRF).
 Here recyclables are separated by category and prepared for their respective markets.
 They are then shipped to manufacturers that recycle the items into new products.

 and SWACO Recycling Drop Off Program

-- Unacceptable items include: butter tubs, food trays, dishware, pots, pans, cups, utensils, foil juice pouches, ceramics, bed sheets, clothes, metal hangers, toys, electronics, VCR tapes, light bulbs, batteries, chemicals, car parts, wood, window glass, ropes, wires, cords, hoses, buckets, metal chains, and syringes
+Butter tubs, food trays, dishware, pots, pans, cups, utensils, foil juice pouches, ceramics, bed sheets, clothes, metal hangers, toys, electronics, VCR tapes, light bulbs, batteries, chemicals, car parts, wood, window glass, ropes, wires, cords, hoses, buckets, metal chains and syringes are not accepted.

 HOUSEHOLD HAZARDOUS WASTE (HHW)